redhatdemocentral/rhcs-vacation-request-demo/README.md

 4. If it's more than 10, it will be routed to the manager

-5. If the manager does not claim/complete the task within 30 seconds, it is routed to `joe`
+5. If user erics does not claim/complete the task within 30 seconds, it is routed back into the `manager` group

 6. Check the box to approve or not approve the vacation request